-- 1. Touch the H Pos button to allow incremental adjustment of the horizontal trace. - Touch and drag to move the trace on the touch screen.
-This method can be performed without using the button. - Use a mouse scroll wheel to move the trace. - For incremental adjustments, use the plus or minus button to adjust the horizontal position. - Use the icon to reset the horizontal position adjustment to default.
+- 1. Select the H Pos button to allow incremental adjustment of the horizontal trace.
+(See Figure 89.) - Select and drag to move the trace on the touchscreen.
+This method can be performed without using the button. - Use a mouse scroll wheel to move the trace. - o For incremental adjustments, use the plus or minus buttons to adjust the horizontal position. - O Use the local icon to reset the horizontal position adjustment to default.

-Figure 75: Waveform on-screen tools - horizontal position
+Figure 89: Waveform on-screen tools - horizontal position

-- 2. Touch the V Pos button to allow adjustment of the vertical trace. - Touch and drag to move the trace on the touch screen.
-This method can be performed without using the button. - Use a mouse scroll wheel to move the trace. - For incremental adjustments, use the plus or minus button to adjust the vertical position. - Use the icon to reset the vertical position adjustment to default.
+- 2. Select the V Pos button to adjust the vertical trace.
+(See Figure 90.) - O Select and drag to move the trace on the touchscreen.
+This method can be performed without using the button. - O Use a mouse scroll wheel to move the trace. - o For incremental adjustments, use the plus or minus button to adjust the vertical position. - Use the local icon to reset the vertical position adjustment to default.

-Figure 76: Waveform on-screen tools - vertical position
+Figure 90: Waveform on-screen tools - vertical position